-- Sailors traveling concurrently with their dependents can choose to use the GTCC for all PCS expenses for the family. - Sailors with dependents traveling separately (non-concurrently) cannot use the GTCC for both sets of travel. - In this case, the GTCC may only be used by the Sailor for their personal travel expenses. - Dependents traveling separately cannot use the GTCC for any part of their travel expenses. - A travel advance must be requested for non-concurrent dependent travel via the existing process
+- Marines traveling concurrently with their dependents can choose to use the GTCC for all PCS expenses for the family. - Marines with dependents traveling separately (non-concurrently) cannot use the GTCC for both sets of travel. - In this case, the GTCC may only be used by the Marine for their personal travel expenses. - Dependents traveling separately cannot use the GTCC for any part of their travel expenses. - A travel advance must be requested for non-concurrent dependent travel via the existing process

-- Temporary Lodging Expense (TLE) at the old or new Permanent Duty Station (PDS). - Fuel for a Privately Owned Vehicle (POV), when POV is the authorized mode of transportation. - Rental car and fuel when a rental is authorized on orders. - · Lodging and meals en route. - Dislocation Allowance (DLA) related expenses normally used to establish a household such as deposits and cleaning. - Automatic Teller Machine (ATM) withdrawals. - ATM fees are not a separately reimbursable expense
+- Temporary Lodging Expense (TLE) at the old or new Permanent Duty Station (PDS). - Fuel for a Privately Owned Vehicle (POV), when POV is the authorized mode of transportation. - Rental car and fuel when a rental is authorized on orders. - Lodging and meals en route. - Dislocation Allowance (DLA) related expenses normally used to establish a household such as deposits and cleaning. - Automatic Teller Machine (ATM) withdrawals.
+ATM fees are not a separately reimbursable expense.

-Medical expenses

-- Personal expenses that are not part of your authorized moving expenses. - Commercial airfare for PCS Travel.
-(This will be booked through Navy Passenger Transportation Office) - Personally Procured Moves (PPM), formally known as a Do-It-Yourself (DITY) move. - Personal travel arrangements incurred during leave in conjunction with orders. - Other expenses not authorized by the Joint Travel Regulation (JTR). - The GTCC cannot be combined with an electronic funds transfer/direct deposit (EFT/DD) travel advance (e.g. advanced DLA and per diem)
+- Medical expenses - Personal expenses that are not part of your authorized moving expenses. - Commercial airfare for PCS Travel. - Personally Procured Moves (PPM), formally known as a Do-lt-Yourself (DITY) move. - Personal travel arrangements incurred during leave in conjunction with orders. - Other expenses not authorized by the Joint Travel Regulation (JTR). - The GTCC cannot be combined with an electronic funds transfer/direct deposit (EFT/DD) travel advance (e.g. advanced DLA and per diem)